UK parliament MP letter template My Mummy Teacher

 Fill out your details in the boxes and press send.

-You have done a great thing, give yourself a big pat on the back!
+You have done a great thing, thank you.

-I am writing to inform you that I have signed the petition titled "Make Play and Continuous Provision statutory in England's Key Stage 1 Curriculum".
-This petition calls for the government to revise the statutory guidance for Key Stage 1 to incorporate play-based pedagogy as a core component of the curriculum.
-The petition's aim is to extend the best practices currently seen in Early Years to Key Stage 1, ensuring that children in this age group continue to benefit from a developmentally appropriate, play-based approach to learning.
-This is particularly relevant in light of recent comments from Education Secretary Bridget Phillipson.
+I am writing to ask you to publicly add your signature in support of the Play is Learning Campaign and petition titled “Make Play and Continuous Provision statutory in England’s Key Stage 1 Curriculum.”, scheduled for the upcoming parliamentary debate on Monday 26th January 2026.
+The petition calls on the government to revise statutory guidance for Key Stage 1 so that play-based pedagogy becomes a core component of the curriculum.
+Its aim is to extend the highly effective practices seen in Early Years into Key Stage 1, ensuring that children continue to benefit from a developmentally appropriate, play-based approach to learning.

-As a mother of a [insert children and ages here], I am passionate about ensuring that children have the best possible start in life.
-I am already thinking about my child's future educational journey and hope that by the time they reach Key Stage 1, a more play-based approach will be embedded in schools. **Please see examples below**
+As a parent of [insert children and ages], I am passionate about ensuring that all children receive the best possible start in life.
+I am already thinking ahead to my own child’s journey through education, and I hope that by the time they reach Key Stage 1, a meaningful and well-supported play-based approach will be firmly embedded in schools.
+(Please see example paragraphs below.)

-Thank you for taking the time to read my letter.
-I look forward to hearing about your views on this matter.
+Thank you for taking the time to consider my request.
+I look forward to hearing your views.

 Sincerely,